RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 * Also supports Razor Pages that don't have external dependencies
 * Automatic LiveReload functionality for change detection and browser refresh
 * Options to customize location, port, files checked etc.
+* Easily installed and updated with `dotnet tool -g install LiveReloadServer`

 This Dotnet Tool is a generic local Web Server that you can start in **any folder** to provide simple and quick HTTP access.
 You can serve static resoures as well as loose Razor Pages as long as those Razor Pages don't require external dependencies.